kelias/Jarloo.Sojurn/README.md

 Sojurn is written in C# using WPF and MVVM.
 It uses Caliburn.micro and MahApps.metro.

-Requires .NET Framework 4.5.1 or greater.
+Requires .NET Framework 4.6 for the current main branch.
+There is a branch for 4.5.1 as well.

 For more info:
 http://www.jarloo.com/sojurn-the-tv-app/